Configure the IPS Update Server

 - To enable automatic signature updates, select the Enable automatic update check box.
 This option is enabled by default.

-- From the Interval drop-down list, enter the number of hours between automatic updates.
+- In the Interval text box, specify the number of hours between automatic updates.

 - Select the Intrusion Prevention and Application Control Signatures check box to automatically update signatures at the selected update interval.

 Do not change the Update server URL unless you are told to do so by WatchGuard.
-You can reset the value to a default setting.
+In Policy Manager, you can reset the value to the default setting.

 - Save your configuration.